Walter-Stroebel/PersonAI/DESIGN_NOTES.md

 ## Introduction

 This document outlines the design principles and considerations for the PersonAI project.
-The aim is to keep the architecture and codebase as simple as possible while enabling powerful capabilities through the Language Learning Model (LLM).
+The aim is to keep the architecture and codebase as simple as possible while enabling powerful capabilities through the Large Language Model (LLM).

 ## Design Principles